-APU is a small, private liberal arts university, known for experiential and project-based learning.
+THE UNIVERSITY: APU is a small, private liberal arts university known for experiential and project-based learning.
 The university campus is in Anchorage, Alaska, a diverse city and home to more than 300,000 residents.
-APU offers a unique set of bachelor’s, master’s and doctorate level degrees, with emphasis on Alaska-critical and globally-relevant issues.
-APU embraces competency development and cultural relevancy throughout the curriculum, fostering high-level intellectual and practical skills, wide-ranging knowledge of science, cultures, and society, and an active commitment to personal and social responsibility APU’s campus sits adjacent to the Alaska Native Health Campus and the Alaska Native Tribal Health Consortium (ANTHC).
-APU and ANTHC have formed a strategic partnership, with the aspiration of moving APU towards Tribal University status, growing innovative programs that are responsive to the workforce needs of Alaska, as well as growing Alaskan and Alaska Native professionals from within the state.
+APU offers a unique set of bachelors, master’s and doctoral-level degrees, with emphasis on Alaska-critical and globally relevant issues.
+Focused on competency development and cultural relevancy, the APU curriculum fosters high-level intellectual and practical skills, a wide-ranging knowledge of science, cultures, and society, and an active commitment to personal and social responsibility.
+APU is an Alaska Native-Serving Institution which seeks to become a Tribal university by honoring Alaska’s Indigenous heritage, exemplifying excellence, and preparing pathways for educational attainment and student success.
+The University is committed to growing innovative programs that are responsive to the workforce needs of Alaska, as well as growing Alaska Native and Alaskan professionals from within the state.

-Alaska teaching certificate required, earned doctorate preferred in education or related field at time of appointment.
-Candidates should be able to demonstrate expertise in a core competency area related to K-8 education.
+QUALIFICATIONS: Alaska teaching certificate required, earned doctorate preferred in education or related field at time of appointment.
+Candidates should be able to demonstrate expertise in a core competency area related to K-8 education and an understanding of Indigenous education.
 Candidates with experience administrating college-level education programs and related accreditation processes are preferred.

 In addition to a CV, interested candidates should send: 1.) a letter of interest describing how the applicant’s professional and pedagogical goals fit with APU’s dedication to experiential and project-based learning; 2.) unofficial copies of all academic transcripts; 3.) examples of teaching effectiveness and/or pedagogy; 4.) names of three references.
 Please submit materials to firstname.lastname@example.org.
 Please direct questions about the position to Professor Paul Twardock, Director of the Institute of Culture & Environment, Alaska Pacific University, email@example.com, 4101 University Dr., Anchorage, AK 99508.
-Position is open until filled.
+Applications accepted immediately.
+Position opened until filled.